Clinical Services

 Our program's seamless integration with the Division of Pediatric Cardiac Surgery ensures that patients who require surgical intervention receive continuity of care throughout their treatment and recovery.

-Our highly trained team includes a range of pediatric cardiologists in a number of subspecialties, nurse specialists in cardiology and transplant, genetic counselors, social workers dedicated to pediatric cardiology patients, child psychiatrists, physical therapists, and child life specialists.
+Our highly trained team also includes nurse specialists in cardiology and transplant, genetic counselors, social workers dedicated to pediatric cardiology patients, child psychiatrists, physical therapists, and child life specialists.
 These outstanding professionals share a commitment to our patients and their families that embraces not only clinical excellence, but also an astute understanding of their emotional and psychological needs.

-We are proud to be part of a major academic medical center with a large team of cardiologists and cardiac surgeons who share their perspectives and knowledge to address virtually every form of congenital heart disease.
-With more than 15,000 echocardiograms performed a year, more than 1,200 cardiac catheterizations, and more than 600 cardiac surgeries, Morgan Stanley Children's Hospital can offer the highest quality of care with the best possible outcomes for our young patients.
+We are proud to be part of a major academic medical center with a large team of physicians and cardiac surgeons who share their perspectives and knowledge to address virtually every form of congenital heart disease.
+With more than 15,000 echocardiograms performed a year, more than 1,200 diangostic and interventional cardiac catheterizations, and more than 700 cardiac surgeries, Morgan Stanley Children's Hospital can offer the highest quality of care with the best possible outcomes for our young patients.

 Contact